jrosen48/utk-homepage/content/research.md

 # Research Interests

-My research focuses on supporting and documenting learners' engagement in activities focused around work with data.
-I also explore how new data sources and methods (such as log-trace data and network analysis) can be used as part of educational research.
+Joshua M. Rosenberg (PhD, Michigan State University) is an Assistant Professor of STEM Education at the University of Tennessee, Knoxville.
+His research focuses on how learners think of and with data, particularly in science education settings.
+Dr. Rosenberg tries to understand how practices such as creating, representing, and modeling data create new opportunities for learning how to use data to pose and answer questions about scientific phenomena.
+In addition to how learners think of and with data,

-The aims of this work are to design curricula and tools centered around learners' use of data to make sense of phenomena and to document student engagement and learning.
-I carry out my research and development in the context of classrooms (at the K-12 and post-secondary levels) and other settings.
+Dr. Rosenberg is also interested in student engagement across a range of STEM learning environments and the use of technology in education, particularly for teacher professional development.
+As a part of this work, Dr. Rosenberg makes use of quantitative methods, such as multi-level models for analyzing data collected through the experience sampling method, and newer approaches, such as social network analysis to analyze teachers’ conversations on social media.
+Dr. Rosenberg’s research has been published in journals such as the Journal of Research on Science Teaching, the Journal of Youth and Adolescence and the Journal of Technology and Teacher Education.

-This page contains information on  as well as information about ongoing research projects.
+This page contains information about my research as well as information about ongoing research projects.

 # Publications and Other Products

-Visit this page [here](https://www.joshuamrosenberg.com/about/) for information about and links to pre-printsand other resources associated with publications (peer-reviewed journal articles, book chapters, and conference proceedings) and other products (R packages and simulations for learners).
+Visit this page [here](https://www.joshuamrosenberg.com/about/) for information about and links to pre-prints and other resources associated with publications (peer-reviewed journal articles, book chapters, and conference proceedings) and other products (R packages and simulations for learners).

 # Ongoing Research Projects